 Groin Fat vs. Excess Skin

-Exercise won’t alleviate this because working out doesn’t tighten loose skin after losing weight.
-Cases like this require surgical intervention.
+Exercise won't alleviate loose skin because working out doesn't tighten loose skin after weight loss.
+Such cases require surgical intervention.

 - Liposuction: This is the most popular cosmetic surgery for fat removal from under the skin.